 Keep the eggs from your backyard hens as clean as possible.
 Change your nesting box bedding often.
 A roll away nesting box will also help to keep your eggs clean by gently removing them away from the nesting box bedding.
 Fine sand paper can be used to scrape off any dried poo from the egg.

 If you are interested in washing your eggs use warm water.
 The water should always be warmer than the egg itself or the inside will contract pulling bacteria into the egg.
 You can use an egg cleanser with an egg brush to remove dirt.
 Scrubbing pads work like sandpaper to gently remove dried chicken poo.
-There are egg washing kits that include everything needed to daily wash your eggs at home.
 Some states require that eggs be washed before they can be sold, so check your state’s status.

 It is up to you whether you keep your eggs on the counter in a cute spiral holder or a two dozen fridge egg storage unit in the refrigerator.
 Once cold, the eggs need to stay cold.
 Don’t take them out and leave them on the counter for more than 2 hours.
 If you choose to wash your eggs, you must then refrigerate them.

 For tips and tricks for raising outstanding silkies check out our Chicken Learning Center at VJPPoultry.com .
 VJP Poultry is an NPIP and state inspected hatchery located 30 miles north of St. Paul.
 We hatch out silkies all year long so we always have stock available.
 Like us on Facebook to get weekly updates on what we currently have for sale.

 Victoria J. Peterson